LeehRocha/LeehRocha/README.md

 ### Hey👋
 I have a degree in systems analysis and development and i looking for opportunities and collabaration in projects related to programming, to improve my knews.
 - 🖥️ I’m currently working on ERP system analyst Totvs.
-- 🚀 I’m currently learning HTML / CSS / ADVPL
+- 📚 I’m currently learning ADVPL
 - 💜 I’m looking to collaborate on project development.

 </br>